 John and Sarah Foster had come to America from England in 1843 aboard a ship called the Tallahassee that departed from Liverpool.
 Both were from the Staffordshire area and they were following Foster's sister, Mary, who had emigrated nine years earlier.

-After their parents' death, John and his four siblings stayed in the area after their parents died and were likely taken in by friends or relatives.
+After their parents' death, John and his four siblings were likely taken in by friends or relatives.
 The 1860 census lists sixteen-year-old George and his seven-year-old brother, William, living in Otsego County with John and Hephzibah Frone.

 After the Civil War began, Central New York became a rich source of recruits for the Union Army.
 In the fall of 1862, when President Lincoln issued a call for 300,000 more men, the war was not going well for the Union.
 That summer, the Federals had been defeated for a second time at Bull Run, Robert E. Lee's army had crossed the Potomac River and was not far from Washington, and Confederate troops had marched into Kentucky and almost brought the state into the Confederacy.